 Odoo is an OpenSource ERP.
 The former name is "Open ERP".
 Odoo / OpenERP is a comprehensive suite of open-source enterprise management and business applications including Sales, CRM, Project management, Warehouse management, Manufacturing, Financial Management, and Human Resources etc. The short and snappy “Odoo” has the advantage of being easy to combine with the specific product names in each sector, to create solutions like Odoo CMS, Odoo Commerce and so on.
 It is available in the cloud or on-site and is most suited for small to mid-sized companies.

-We are going install Odoo 8 (formerly OpenERP) on a Ubuntu 15.04 in this tutorial.
-This will shows how to install the latest Odoo version 8 from scratch using the Package Installer as Odoo provides packaged installers for Windows, deb-based distributions and RPM-based packages that automatically set up all dependencies.
+We are going install Odoo 8 (formerly OpenERP) on an Ubuntu 18.04/15.04 in this tutorial.
+This will show how to install the latest Odoo version 8 from scratch using the Package Installer as Odoo provides packaged installers for Windows, deb-based distributions and RPM-based packages that automatically set up all dependencies.

 First of all we will prepare the ubuntu server with its latest updates and required packages necessary to setup Odoo 8 (OpenERP).
 Let’s login to your server, open its command line terminal and run the below command to update your system with latest packages and security updates.

 Before proceeding to the installation of Odoo, ensure that you are using a freshly installed Ubuntu machine.
 Odoo requires Python 2.7+ and PostgreSQL 9.
 In Ubuntu 15.04 server, Python 2.7+ is installed by default so we have to install PostgreSQL with Apache Web server and other Python supporting packages for Odoo.

 Odoo installation depends upon a number of Python Libraries, so run the following command to install its required Python libraries.